Engineering-Change/.github/profile/README.md

-# Welcome to Engineering Change
+# Welcome to E & C, Technology Services ltd.

 >Thank you for stopping by, we are just setting up please
 >excuse us as we prepare more coding projects